Some of the world’s best golfers have long secured their spot at The 153rd Open.

 Regional and Final Qualifying events are open to professional and amateur golfers worldwide who meet the entry criteria.

-Final Qualifying will then take place at Burnham & Berrow, Dundonald Links, Royal Cinque Ports and West Lancashire on Tuesday 1 July.
+288 players then teed it up at Burnham & Berrow, Dundonald Links, Royal Cinque Ports and West Lancashire for their chance to compete at Royal Portrush.